torvalds/linux/Documentation/networking/device_drivers/wwan/iosm.rst

 ===========
 MBIM functions are inactive when unmanaged.
-The IOSM driver only provides a userspace interface MBIM "WWAN PORT" representing MBIM control channel and does not play any role in managing the functionality.
+The IOSM driver only provides a userspace interface MBIM "WWAN PORT" representing MBIM control channel and does analt play any role in managing the functionality.
 It is the job of a userspace application to detect port enumeration and enable MBIM functionality.

 Examples of few such userspace application are: